Home » Cardiovascular Health » Heart Disease Risk Factors » Bad Cholesterol Levels

 What is Cholesterol?

 Cholesterol is a fat-like substance that our bodies make in the liver.
 The substance is used by parts of our body, such as our cell walls, to create hormones and bile for food digestion and more.
 Without it, our body could not function properly.
 Unfortunately, many of the foods we eat today, such as dairy products and meat, also contain cholesterol.
-Since we only need a small amount to keep our bodies functioning properly, excess cholesterol remains in our stream.
+Since we only need a small amount to keep our bodies functioning properly, excess cholesterol remains in our blood stream.
 Over time that left over cholesterol can develop into a harder substance known as plague, which can build up on our artery walls.

 As WebMD.com explains, cholesterol is actually measured using four numbers.
 The first is your overall cholesterol reading.
 That reading is then broken down into three others: your LDL (low density lipoproteins), HDL (high density lipoproteins), and triglycerides.
 Ideally, your HDL will be the highest number of the four.